marvel80/SearchApi/README.md

 ## Components

-`pom.xml` decalres Spring boot starter as the parent pom which gets us most of required dependencies.
+`pom.xml` declares Spring boot starter as the parent pom which gets us most of required dependencies.

 ```
 <parent>